-Despite the fact that many users of Russian online stores still prefer to pay cash when receiving a package, the popularity of online payment is growing.
-And in addition to bank card and online banking, the so-called e-wallets are becoming important nowadays.
+Despite the fact that many users of Russian online stores still prefer to pay cash when receiving a package, the popularity of online payment is constantly growing.
+And in addition to debit or credit cards and online banking, the so-called e-wallets are becoming more important nowadays.

 - Popular payment methods in Russia